deegavs/frontend-nanodegree-arcade-game/README.md

 The goal is to move the figure at the bottom to cross the bug's highway to reach the water without colliding with the bugs passing by at random speeds.

-Use the arrow keys on your keyword to move the player figure.
+Use the arrow keys on your keyboard to move the figure.
 - **&uarr;** to go up
 - **&larr;** to go left
 - **&rarr;** to go right